Welcome to my diatribe of a skateboard. Volume 2!

 Holy shit… That went to a dark place fast.

 You ask us, the skateboarding customer to “Support the skateboard industry!” to which we can question what industry is it that we are supporting?
-It’s great that your hosting these young adults that want to run skateboarding as their career to which that is apart of the “Industry” but without a complete commitment to a local countries business or at least having the honesty to state that you did not manufacture the blanks then how genuine is your “Industry?”
+It’s great that your hosting these young adults that want to run skateboarding as their career to which that is a part of the “Industry” but without a complete commitment to a local countries business or at least having the honesty to state that you did not manufacture the blanks then how genuine is your “Industry?”
 With that logic, we can give Mini-Logo “little” props for legally stating where the boards are coming from.
-But the industry has set up this perfect storm where if they don’t want it a foreign company can just walk on in with a cheaper board and wash everyone out.
+But the industry has set up this perfect storm where if they don’t watch their asses; A foreign company can just walk on in with a cheaper board and wash everyone out.

 This is also why I have no problems shopping at Zumiez instead of “Supporting your local skateboard shop”.
 In part because of how the manufacturing chain works in this day and age.
 Especially in certain products that a shop sells such as shoes.
-Show me a skate shoe manufactured in the United States?
-I went through a LOT of boxes so maybe there are a few out there!
-But in my city?
+Show me a skate shoe manufactured in the United States.
+Please!
+Leave it in the comments below if you know of a skate shoe that is made in my country of America!
+We went through a LOT of boxes so maybe there are a few out there!
+But in our city?
 No dice!
 Support local product manufacturing and we’ll talk about the skate shop down the road!

 There’s a bigger problem, we are aware of at least three skate-shops in the Milwaukee, Wisconsin region.
 We visited them all!
 Let’s just say they need a lesson on how to conduct business!
-That you probably shouldn’t discriminate against the old overweight guy because that’s the kind man that will spend hundreds of dollars at your store.
+That you probably shouldn’t discriminate against the old overweight guy because that’s the kind of man that will spend hundreds of dollars at your store.
 Instead, we will walk out that door, Give Zumiez a few hundred in safety equipment.
-And give the internet a few hundred in parts for a complete board.
-Maybe our situation is rare in respects that the employees at Zumiez even call us by name when we stop in there.
+Also, give the internet a few hundred in parts for a complete board.
+Local shop with bad attitude gets to enjoy NOTHING!
+Maybe our situation is rare in the respect that the employees at Zumiez even call us by name when we stop in there.
 But the skate shops in our area are victims of their demise.

 Whew!
 That’s a lot of words on just the deck!
 We promise not every part of the board will go like this! :D